proflamyt/300days-of-hacking/Topic31/UrchinSec/README.md

 # UrchinSec CTF

-### By Polar RSA
+### Challenge - By Polar RSA

-A python file and a ciphertext was given, The challenge wants the ciphertext to be decrypted.
+#### Points: 250

+A python file and a file containing the ciphertext were provided.
+The python code shows how the encryption that produced the ciphertext was done.
+There are 3 functions , The first generates a prime number, the second function (g_rsa_pair) generates the key pair given a key size, that last function does the encryption

 ```python
 from Crypto.Util.number import getPrime as gp , bytes_to_long as btl